nrpineda/plotlydiploy/README.md

 ## Overview of Study

-For this study, biological researcher Roza introduces to her field-of-study in the documentation of many bacterial species.
+For this study, biological researcher Roza introduces the public to her field-of-study in the documentation of many bacterial species.

 The website specializes in bacterial species that have the ability to synthesize proteins that taste like beef.
 Partnered with Improbable Beef, a food startup that research candidate’s species.